PageSpeed Insights recommendations are a bittersweet aspect of web performance optimization.

 - Serve Images in Next-Gen Format

-With this recommendation, Google wants you to remove or defer JS and CSS files that interfere with loading the above the fold content of your webpages.
+With this recommendation, Google wants you to deliver critical CSS/JB inline or defer JS and CSS files that interfere with loading the above the fold content of your webpages.

 Above the fold content is the content your users see as soon as they open the page, before they start scrolling.

-To understand what PageSpeed means when it asks you to eliminate render-blocking resources (be it a script or a stylesheet) or defer unused CSS, we have to understand what a render-blocking resource is.
+To understand what PageSpeed means when it asks you to eliminate render-blocking resources (be it a script or a stylesheet) we have to understand what a render-blocking resource is.

 Before the browser can display a web page, it has to render its HTML.

 During this process, whenever the browser encounters an element that references a script, or stylesheet, it has to stop, request the file, wait for it to download from the server, and execute it before it finally can continue parsing the HTML.